lucasejones/Initialization/README.md

 # Initialization
-This is a repo to test the functionality of the new github account.
+This is a repo to test the functionality of the new Github account.

-Test change #1
+Adding existing files seems to work as expected.
+Nice!